 - Continuity Nod:

-- Harry got his job as a reserve officer in San Fernando because the San Fernando chief really hated Harvey Pounds way back in the day and was amused at the story of Bosch throwing Pounds through a window.
-Harvey Pounds is a Bosch antagonist in the early novels up through The Last Coyote, and the thrown-through-a-window incident has been referenced many times in various Bosch books.
+- Harry got his job as a reserve officer in San Fernando because the local chief really hated Harvey Pounds way back in the day and was amused at the story of Bosch throwing Pounds through a window.
+Pounds is a Bosch antagonist in the early novels up through The Last Coyote, and the thrown-through-a-window incident has been referenced many times in various Bosch books.

 - Harry tells is daughter that he no longer eats Vietnamese food, a fact first established in the very first Connelly novel, The Black Echo.